algolia/docsearch/docs/src/config-file.md

 }
 ```

-Check the [Algolia documentation][2] for more information on the settings.
+Check the [Algolia documentation][3] for more information about the Algolia
+settings.

+### `custom_settings.synonyms` _Optional_

-`custom_settings` can include synonyms key that is an array of synonyms (up to
+`custom_settings` can include synonyms key that is an array of synonyms.
+This
-20 elements).
-Each element is an array of one word synonyms which can be
+array includes up to 20 elements.
+Each element is an array of one word synonyms
-replaced by the others.
+which can be used interchangeably.

 For example: